Why Decorating Mistakes Can Be a Good Thing

 As I read the email further, I smiled when I understood what she was asking.

-She wanted to know the secret of my fearlessness (her words) when I decorate and create projects around my house.
+She wanted to know the secret of my fearlessness (her words) when I decorate my home and create decor projects around my house.
 Her note went on to say she has Pinterest boards filled with decorating ideas she wants to do, but can’t get past the fear of the project not turning out as the images and photos she has saved and clipped show.

 I went on to add that I also learned that I can’t be afraid of failure.
-Being afraid only held me back and kept me at “status quo”.
+Being afraid of a DIY project not turning out only held me back.
+Being afraid kept me at “status quo”.
 Just wishing and dreaming instead of actually creating a home I love.

 Her email gave me the idea for this post about how to not let fear stop you from decorating your home the way you envision or even for anything you do in life.

-If you truly want to create a home you love, you have to overcome your decorating fears.
-Know in advance that you will make mistakes—they are a part of the design process.
-You will choose the wrong color, you will buy a vase and not like how it looks on your table or have spray paint wrinkle on your project.
+You will choose a wrong fabric or paint color, you will buy a vase and not like how it looks on your table or have spray paint wrinkle on your project.
 But it’s OK.
 We can learn from mistakes and get better with each DIY mistake or failure.

 Embracing Failures Builds Confidence

-Or painting the walls in our master bath a dark moody color.
+Choosing the wrong wall paint color has happened to me when painting the walls in our master bath a dark moody color.
 Yuck!
 Both Ed and I disliked it.

-But instead of looking at the painting project as a total waste of time, money and energy – we came out on the other side knowing going forward that we prefer white or neutral color walls.
+Instead of looking at the painting project as a total waste of time, money and energy – we came out on the other side knowing going forward that we prefer white or neutral color walls.
 This fail helped us define our decorating style.

 affordable stone countertops